josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 </code-example>

-The DOM element `<a-component>` will remain to be an AngularJS managed element, because it is defined in an AngularJS template.
+The `a-component` element in the DOM will remain to be an AngularJS managed element, because it is defined in an AngularJS template.
 That also means you can apply additional AngularJS directives to it, but *not* Angular directives.
-It is only in the template of the `<a-component>` where Angular steps in.
+It is only in the template of the `a-component` element where Angular steps in.
 This same rule also applies when you use AngularJS component directives from Angular.

 #### Change Detection